hobson/hobson.github.io/_posts/2015-10-27-Hacking-Oregon-Hidden-Political-Connections.md

 ---

-# Agenda
+# Intro: 3

-3. Destructure and Restructure DB
+Restructure a DB

 - Why?
 - How?